Hotz99/quackstagram/README.md

 Best Practices
 Method and Class Design: Each method performs a single functionality, and classes are focused on a single concept, ensuring clarity and ease of debugging.
 Separation of Concerns: UI and business logic, including credential handling, are kept separate to enhance security and make the codebase more organized.

-Getting Started
+Getting Started->

 **To start using Quackstagram, follow these steps:**

-Navigate to the quackstagram_clean/src/app/ directory.
+1 Navigate to the quackstagram_clean/src/app/ directory.
-Open the App.java file in your Java IDE or compiler.
+2 Open the App.java file in your Java IDE or compiler.
-Compile and run App.java to launch the application.
+3 Compile and run App.java to launch the application.

-Contributing
+Contributing->

 **Contributions:**